AradhyaRay05/EduScoreAI/README.md

 ## Project Goal
 EduScoreAI is designed to predict student performance by analyzing exam scores and demographic details.
 It provides a predicted grade, helping teachers and institutions identify performance patterns and assist students who may be at risk.

 ---

+---

+## Overview
+This project uses **Logistic Regression** to classify student grades based on input features such as gender, race/ethnicity, parental education, lunch type, test preparation, and exam scores.
+The model was trained on a student performance dataset, evaluated using standard metrics, and deployed as a **Streamlit web app** for interactive use.

+---